SWAN-community/salt-go/README.md

 In SWAN, the Salt field is appended as additional data when hashing the email address to produce the Signed-in Identifier (SID).

-The salt is made up of four 4 bit numbers (0-15).
+The salt is made up of four 4-bit numbers (0-15).

-It is represented as 2 bytes or a byte array with a length of two, this allows for 65535 unique combinations.
+It is represented as a byte array with a length of two which allows for 65535 unique combinations.

 The visual representation of the salt is a 4x4 grid: